 Applications for the Bachelor of Design (Honours) starting in Semester One of the following year are due on 1 October of the preceding year.
 Late applications are still being accepted for this qualification.
 The due date for a Semester Two start is 30 June.
 However late applications will be considered subject to available spaces.

-Please contact 0800 MASSEY to discuss your options with an academic advisor.
+Please contact 0800 MASSEY to discuss your options with an Academic Adviser.

 For general entry requirements see Massey University entry requirements.